pulumi/pulumi-awsx/nodejs/awsx/apigateway/README.md

 ### Lambda Authorizers

 [Lambda Authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) are AWS Lambda functions that provide control access to an API.
 You can define a Lambda Authorizer for an Event Handler Route or a Static Route.
-API Gateway supports "request" or "token" type Lambda authorizers.
+API Gateway supports `request` or `token` type Lambda authorizers.
+A `token` Lambda Authorizer uses an authorization token (i.e. a header in the form `Authorization: Token <token>`) to authorize the user, whereas a `request` Lambda Authorizer uses the request parameters (i.e. headers, path parameter or query parameters).

 To define an Authorizer, you provide a Lambda that fulfills `aws.lambda.EventHandler<AuthorizerEvent, AuthorizerResponse>` or you provide information on a pre-existing Lambda authorizer.
 The example below shows defining the Authorizer Lambda directly inline.
 See the [Event Handler Route](#Event-Handler-Route) section for other ways you can define a Lambda for the Authorizer.

-Below is an example of a custom "request" Lambda Authorizer.
+Below is an example of a custom `request` Lambda Authorizer.

 ```ts
 import * as awsx from "@pulumi/awsx";